AruneshSingh/gitbook-test/getting-started/why-superlinked.md

 ### Your queries are changing

-Your users now expect that your search can handle complex queries.
+The landscape of search and information retrieval is rapidly evolving.
+With the rise of AI and large language models, user expectations for search capabilities have skyrocketed.
+Your users now expect that your search can handle complex, nuanced queries that go beyond simple keyword matching.

 > **We saw 2x more keywords search 6 months after the ChatGPT launch.**
 > *Algolia CTO, 2023 | 120B searches/month !
 17,000 customers*

+This trend isn't isolated.
+Across industries, we're seeing a shift towards more sophisticated search queries that blend multiple concepts, contexts, and data types.

 Vector Search with text-only embeddings (& also multi-modal) fails on complex queries, because complex queries are never just about text.
 They involve other data too!

+Consider these examples:
+1. **E-commerce**: A query like "comfortable running shoes for marathon training under $150" involves text, numerical data (price), and categorical information (product type, use case).
+2. **Content platforms**: "Popular science fiction movies from the 80s with strong female leads" combines text analysis, temporal data, and popularity metrics.
+3. **Job search**: "Entry-level data science positions in tech startups with good work-life balance" requires understanding of text, categorical data (industry, job level), and even subjective metrics.

 ![Example of queries needing other data than text](../.gitbook/assets/why-superlinked-image1.png)

 ### Enter Superlinked

-Superlinked is a vector embedding solution for AI teams working with complicated data.
+This is where Superlinked comes in, offering a powerful, flexible framework designed to handle the complexities of modern search and information retrieval challenges.
+Superlinked is a vector embedding solution for AI teams working with complicated data within their [RAG](../use-cases/rag-hr.md), [Search](../use-cases/semantic-search-news.md), [Recommendations](../use-cases/recsys-ecomm.md) and [Analytics](../use-cases/analytics-keyword-expansion.md) stack.

-It provides nice interface to run multi-modal semantic search used in RecSys, RAG, and many different places.

 Let's quickly go through an example.
 Keep in mind that there are a ton of new concepts thrown at you, but this is just to illustrate how Superlinked 'looks'.
 We'll go over each concept in detail in the following sections.